 “Before we arrived to install the cameras.”
 He said, cautiously.

 “So you don’t have any evidence of him breaking the restraining order?”

 “Please call me Anna.”
 Her real name sounding foreign on her own tongue.
 “Where is he now?” she continued.

 “I’m sorry to say that he has evaded our surveillance at the moment.
 He last parked his car about a block away from Tucker’s, but we have not found any footage of him entering the home, or any other place of business since.
 Don’t worry, it won’t take long.”

 Ugh.
 The thought of him being on the loose didn’t sit well.

 “Thank you.
 For everything.
 I really appreciate it.”

 She then left, and headed back down the hall.
-The next room was Taylor’s and he was in another bedroom.
+The next room was Brad’s and he was in another converted bedroom.
 She could see him sitting at the desk, his laptop open and running.
 She tried to step in quietly, so as not to disturb him, but he easily caught her.

 “I just wanted to say thanks, for everything.
 I know you drove a long way to get here on the drop of a hat.”